-So, it’s time to get your new calendar set up.
-If you use a day planner, here is a 8.5×11 inch model that costs you nothing but some paper, printer ink, and a three ring binder.
-And it’s pretty functional too with a heavy emphasis on goal setting and achievement!
+Its getting to be about that time … time to get your new calendar set up.
+If you use a day planner, here is an 8.5×11 inch model that costs you nothing but some paper, printer ink, and a three ring binder.
+And it’s pretty functional too with a heavy emphasis on goal setting and achievement.

-If you have trouble with the download, send me a message by my contact form and I’ll email one to you directly.
-Alternately, try using Firefox, Safari, or Chrome (I use Safari and Chrome).
-Those three seem to handle the download just fine, but IE always seems to have its nighty in a knot.
+If you have trouble with the download (Internet Explorer users probably will), try using Safari, Firefox or Chrome (I use Chrome a lot).
+Those seem to handle the download just fine, but IE always seems to have its nighty in a knot.
+Always …

 What you will get in your free download